District-Scale Silver-Gold in Mexico

 The Kingsmen Resources Opportunity

-Kingsmen Resources Ltd. (TSX-V: KNG)(OTCQB: KNGRF) enters 2026 with the strongest momentum in its history: fresh high-grade drill results from Las Coloradas, multiple assays pending, and a growing structural model that now includes the potential emergence of a third silver-gold mineralized zone.
+Kingsmen Resources Ltd. (TSX-V: KNG)(OTCQB: KNGRF) heads into Q2 2026 with the strongest momentum in its history: fresh high-grade drill results from Las Coloradas, Phase-Two drilling ahead, and a growing structural model that now includes the potential emergence of a third silver-gold mineralized zone.

-Phase-One drilling has already delivered the first modern confirmation of grade and continuity across the Soledad trend through the first two reported holes with assays from 10 additional holes just around the corner.
+Phase-One drilling at Las Coloradas has already delivered the first modern confirmation of grade and continuity across the Soledad trend.

 You heard directly from CEO Scott Emerson who says:

-Layer on top the 2026 drill plans — including follow-up work at Soledad I and II along with first-pass drilling at the high-priority Saddle target — and the exploration runway at Las Coloradas remains wide open.
+Those targets will be tested in earnest in Phase-Two — including first-pass drilling at the high-priority Saddle target — driving home the point that the exploration runway at Las Coloradas remains wide open.

 At the same time, Kingsmen is advancing its second consolidated asset at Almoloya, adding meaningful district-scale optionality within the same mining corridor.
-Early work is underway to prepare Almoloya for its first modern evaluation, giving the KNG team a parallel pipeline of gold-silver targets as exploration progresses.
+Early work is underway to prepare Almoloya for a Phase-One drill program, giving the KNG team a parallel pipeline of gold-silver targets as exploration progresses.

-Importantly, Kingsmen closed a ~C$4.1 million financing in Q4 2025, leaving the company well funded to execute its near-term exploration programs across both projects.
+Importantly, Kingsmen closed a ~C$13 million financing in Q1 2026, leaving the company well funded to execute its near-term exploration initiatives across both projects.

-With just ~34.2 million shares outstanding on a fully diluted basis — for a market cap below C$80 million — KNG remains one of the tighter and more attractively structured exploration stories in the junior resource sector, offering genuine leverage to each new round of results.
+With ~34.4 million shares outstanding on a fully diluted basis — for a current market cap below C$60 million — KNG remains one of the most attractively structured exploration stories in the junior resource sector, offering genuine leverage to each new round of results.

-With silver trading at all-time highs above US$75 per ounce and gold firmly above US$4,400 an ounce, this is exactly the kind of market where KNG’s district-scale growth runway and tight structure can generate the type of rerating speculators look for in the small-cap space.
+With silver above US$80 per ounce and gold north of US$5K an ounce, this is exactly the kind of market where KNG’s district-scale growth runway and tight structure can generate the type of rerating resource speculators look for in the small-cap space.

-With multiple catalysts lining up for 2026, Kingsmen Resources is well positioned for a transformational year in what’s shaping up to be a precious metals bull market for the ages.
+With multi-project drilling lined up for 2026, Kingsmen Resources is well positioned for a transformational year in what’s shaping up to be a precious metals bull market for the ages.

 A great place to further your due diligence is the company’s corporate website where you can view the projects, meet the team, and sign up for direct updates from the company.